 17. Religious Culture (Both)

 There is a strong religious presence in Idaho.
 It is common to see missionaries walking through town and to have church parking lots full on Sundays.
-Around 67% of the populationOpens in a new tab. in 2014 was Christian, followed by people with no religious affiliation at 27%.
+Around 67% of the population in 2014 was Christian, followed by people with no religious affiliation at 27%.
 There are a few people who are Islamic, Jewish, Buddhist, or Hindu.
 In comparison to California, there is a lot less religious diversity.

 Both areas have a similar amount of people who have no religious affiliation, but the variety of religious affiliations is much larger in California.